ferencberes/ethp2psim/docs/source/experiments.rst

 Experimental results with various protocols
 ===========================================

 Here, we show some of our results that we achieved by running the simulator with various different parameters.
-But first, let's discover the tools that we prepared for you to help your experimentation with our package.
+But first, let's discover the tools that we prepared for you to help your experimentation with our **ethp2psim**.

 Resources for running experiments
 ---------------------------------

-If you want to compare how well the adversary can deanonymize message sources for the :class:`protocols.BroadcastProtocol` and the :class:`protocols.DandelionProtocol` then we recommend you to use our  `Bash script <https://github.com/ferencberes/ethp2psim/blob/main/scripts/run_experiments.sh>`_. that have three parameters:
+If you want to compare how well the adversary can deanonymize message sources (or originators) for different message passing protocols (e.g.,  :class:`ethp2psim.protocols.BroadcastProtocol`, :class:`ethp2psim.protocols.DandelionProtocol`, :class:`ethp2psim.protocols.DandelionPlusPlusProtocol`, :class:`ethp2psim.protocols.OnionRoutingProtocol`) then we recommend you to use our  `Bash script <https://github.com/ferencberes/ethp2psim/blob/main/scripts/run_experiments.sh>`_. that have three parameters:

 #.
 The number of independent trials to use to gain insights.
 The mean deanonymization performance of the adversary will be reported with respect to these trials.
 Basically, the number of trials represents the number of different network and adversary settings in the experiment.
 In each setting, we simulate multiple messages (approximately 10% of the P2P nodes) over a fixed network and a fixed set of adversarial nodes.
 #.
 The size of the P2P :class:`network.Network` to simulate.
 If you set 0, then the script will load the :class:`data.GoerliTestnet`.